brockho/numbbo/docs/bbob-constr-lin/functions/source/index.rst

   \mu_i \geq 0, \quad i = 1, \ldots, l.

+..
+Dimo: shall we change the notation to :math:`\lambda_i` for the Lagrange multipliers to follow the most standard notation?

 A point that satisfies the KKT conditions is called a *KKT point*.
 Note that a KKT point is not necessarily a local optimal solution.
-The KKT conditions may be sufficient for optimality if some additional conditions are satisfied; for instance, if the objective function and the constraints :math:`g_i` are convex and constinuously differentiable over :math:`\R^D`.
+The KKT conditions may be sufficient for optimality if some additional conditions are satisfied; for instance, if the objective function and the constraints :math:`g_i` are convex and constinuously differentiable over :math:`\R^n`.
 Furthermore, when convexity holds, the KKT point is also a global optimal solution.
 A more general result states that if the objective function is pseudoconvex and the constraints :math:`g_i` are quasiconvex, then the KKT conditions are sufficient for optimality and the KKT point is a global optimal solution.

+..
+Dimo: also add a citation here?

 **Generic algorithm for defining the constrained functions**

 Initially, we choose the origin to be the optimal solution of the constrained functions.
 Then, we pick up a ``bbob`` function to be the objective function and we build the linear constraints in such a way that the origin becomes a KKT point and also the optimal solution to the final constrained function.
-The first steps for constructing the constrained functions can be summarized in an algorithmic way as it follows.
+The first steps for constructing the constrained functions can be summarized in an algorithmic way as follows.
 Assume for now that the chosen ``bbob`` function does not contain any nonlinear transformation in its definition.

+..
+Dimo: we never talk about `a ``bbob`` function` before: this should be fixed

 1. Pick up a ``bbob`` function :math:`f` to be the objective function.

 2. Define the feasible direction :math:`p` as :math:`\nabla f(\mathbf{0})`.

+..
+Dimo: We  might not be able to compute :math:`\nabla f` analytically for any ``bbob`` function.
+What do we do in this case?

 3. Define the first constraint function :math:`g_1(x)` by setting its gradient to :math:`a_1 = -p`.

-4. Generate the other constraints randomly using a normal distribution while making sure that :math:`p` remais feasible for each one.
+4. Generate the other constraints randomly using a normal distribution while making sure that :math:`p` remains feasible for each one.

 The point :math:`p=\nabla f(\mathbf{0})` defined in Step 2 is used in the definition of the first linear constraint in Step 3 and also to guarantee that the feasible set has more points than just the origin in Step 4 (see Subsection :ref:`subsec-how-cons-are-built`).
 By setting the Lagrange multipliers :math:`\mu_1 = 1` and :math:`\mu_i = 0` for :math:`i=2,\ldots,l`, we have that all the KKT conditions are satisfied at the origin, which makes it a KKT point.
 We give below an example of the definition of a constrained function with two figures.
 The figure on the left shows the Steps 1 to 3 while the one on the right shows the final constrained function.
-The hashed lines form the boundary of the feasible set :math:`\cal F` in each figure.
+The dashed lines form the boundary of the feasible set :math:`\cal F` in each figure.
 Note that the point :math:`p` remains feasible after the addition of other linear constraintes in the figure on the right.

+..
+Dimo: The figures shall we references directly, otherwise, we might get into troubles in the LaTeX/PDF output!

 .. |logo1| image:: _figs/defining_a_constrained_function.png
    :width: 100%